 Conversely, what if you had some extra tools to work with?
 For one, having a ruler will allow you to more easily keep elements aligned.
 Along with that, having some sort of stencils like those for lettering will allow you to consistently have said elements appear identical whenever they are used.

 Like how using tools like stencils and rulers allow one to consistently add in elements such as letters with appropriate alignment, using a UI framework such as Semantic UI allows us to do something similar.
 Semantic UI provides various types of elements such as buttons, labels, and icons.
-For example, this makes use of Semantic UI’s label and icon features to show labels on the images:
+For example, this makes use of Semantic UI’s label and icon features to show labels on the img:

 This example also makes use of the grid collection, which is one way to easily have elements aligned in a desired manner.
 This is also demonstrated with the following example, which includes several drop-down items (MEN, WOMEN, KIDS, BRANDS):